qaisjp/qs.lc/README.md

 It is completely safe to use.
 Enjoy!

-*This software is licensed under the GPL - Icon Designed by Takeru Yoshihara*
+*The OS-X application is licensed under the GPL - Icon Designed by Takeru Yoshihara*